-• Keep a watching brief on the impacts of airborne sports in key risk areas.
+- Keep a watching brief on the impacts of airborne sports in key risk areas.
+2009 - Fareham Borough Council Informal zone for kite surfing at Salterns.

 (c) Angling

 • Keep a watching brief on the impacts of angling in key risk areas.